semantic-flow/sflo-dendron-notes/sflow.concept.site.md

 Semantic Flow sites provide two main services:

-- hosting persistent, namespaced [[URLs|sflow.concepts.url]] for use in the semantic web
+- hosting persistent, namespaced [[URLs|sflow.concept.url]] for use in the semantic web
 - hosting versioned RDF datasets, and their histories